cvxpy/cvxpy/_sources/related_projects/index.rst.txt

 - `OSQP <https://osqp.org/>`_ is an open-source C library for solving convex quadratic programs.

+- `SCS <https://github.com/cvxgrp/scs>`_ is an open-source C library for solving large-scale convex cone problems.

-- `ECOS <https://www.embotech.com/ECOS>`_ is an open-source C library for solving convex second-order and exponential cone programs.
+- `ECOS <https://github.com/embotech/ecos>`_ is an open-source C library for solving convex second-order and exponential cone programs.

 - `CVXOPT <http://cvxopt.org/>`_ is an open-source Python package for convex optimization.

-- `SCS <https://github.com/cvxgrp/scs>`_ is an open-source C library for solving large-scale convex cone problems.

 - `GLPK <https://www.gnu.org/software/glpk/>`_ is an open-source C library for solving linear programs and mixed integer linear programs.